 On January 5, 2018, we completed our acquisition of SSNI by purchasing all outstanding shares for \$16.25 per share, resulting in a total purchase price, net of cash, of \$809.2 million.
-SSNI provided Internet of Important ThingsTM connectivity platforms and solutions to utilities and cities.
+SSNI provided standards-based wireless connectivity platforms and solutions to utilities and cities.
 The acquisition continues our focus on expanding management services and software-as-a-service solutions, which allows us to provide more value to our customers by optimizing devices, network technologies, outcomes and analytics.
 Upon acquisition, SSNI changed its name to Itron Networked Solutions, Inc., and will operate separately as our Networks operating segment.

 In order to facilitate funding the acquisition of SSNI, we entered into a \$1.2 billion senior secured credit facility (the 2018 credit facility), which amended and restated our existing senior secured credit facility.
-The 2018 credit facility consists of a \$650 million U.S. dollar term loan and a multicurrency revolving line of credit with a principal amount of up to \$500 million.
-We also issued \$300 million of 5% senior notes on December 22, 2017 to fund this acquisition.
+The 2018 credit facility consists of a \$650 million U.S. dollar term loan and a multicurrency revolving line of credit with a principal amount of up to \$500 million We also issued \$300 million of 5% senior notes on December 22, 2017 to fund this acquisition.
 On January 19, 2018, we issued an additional \$100 million of 5% senior notes.
 For additional information regarding our 2018 credit facility and senior notes, refer to Item 1: "Financial Statements (Unaudited), Note 6: Debt."

 We are also implementing an integration plan associated with this acquisition.
-For the three months ended March 31, 2018 we recognized \$62.4 million of acquisition and integration related expenses, and we anticipate \$30 million to \$40 million of additional expenses will be incurred in future periods.
+For the three and six months ended June 30, 2018 we recognized \$12.1 million and \$74.6 million of acquisition and integration related expenses.
 We anticipate annualized savings of \$50 million at the conclusion of the integration plan, which we expect to substantially complete by the end of 2020.
 For further discussion of the acquisition, refer to Item 1: "Financial Statements (Unaudited), Note 17: Business Combinations."